mbret/jenseits-von-theben/README.md

 * Create project (we use Maven) on local
 * Download the .gitignore https://github.com/mbret/jenseits-von-theben/blob/master/.gitignore and put inside root project folder
 * Make a first commit
-* Pull the remote/master (normally you should be asked to merge your current work with master, press ok or merge)
+* Pull the origin master (you could be asked to merge your current work with master, press ok or merge).
+See https://help.github.com/articles/fetching-a-remote pull or fetch for more detail
 * You got the latest remote/master version in your local/master branch
 * Now you have to switch to your branch (with your name) and start to work inside